aridhia/demo-rct/README.md

 This reproduction of the TOPPIC study statistical analysis plan is intended to run it in an Aridhia Workspace.

-To perform the analysis from the Git, clone the repo in the desired directory
+To perform the analysis from the Git, clone the repo in the desired directory and change to the directory called demo-rct.
  ```sh
  git clone https://github.com/aridhia/demo-rct
  cd ./demo-rct